BrainTrust, a Novel Approach to Sharing Software Development Expertise

 Rep: What is the origin of the BrainTrust name?

-Smaranda: We would like to make it available to the entire IT community in Cluj and to touch increasingly diverse topics, which will include issues that are complementary to programming like QA, product development, project management.
+Smaranda: We would like to make it available to the entire IT community in Cluj and to touch increasingly diverse topics, which will include issues that are complementary to programming like software testing, product development, project management.

 Topics: Team EventsFortech